jadestorm/puppet-fooacl/README.md

   (flexible).
 * Automatic purging of ACLs on paths as long as at least one ACL is still being applied by the module (remove users easily and reliably).
-* Automatic setting of both normal and default ACLs to the same values (shortens declarations, increases code readability).
+* By setting `default_acls => true`, a default ACL entry will be created for each specified permission.

 Limitations :
 * No purging once paths are no longer being managed by the module.